Bachelor of Nursing Programme (Part-Time) for Registered Nurses

 Template for referee report can be downloaded HERE.

-- Originals or certified true copies of academic transcripts and graduation certificates;
+- Originals or certified true copies of public examinations, academic transcripts and graduation certificates;

 - Certified true copy of HKID;